quinncomendant/ChipiChat.lbaction/README.md

 To view currently-set values, send the `config list` command.

-To reset all configuration options to defaults, send the `config reset` command.
+To reset all configuration options to default, send the `config reset` command.

 ### Options

 - `api_key`: Your OpenAI API key (default: empty or imported from `$OPENAI_API_KEY`).
-- `cache_enabled`: If you prefer to have a fresh response for every message, set this to `false` (default: `true`).
+- `cache_enable`: If you prefer to have a fresh response for every message, set this to `false` (default: `true`).
 - `cache_expiration_minutes`: How long before cached responses expire.
 This is useful to avoid loading a cached response for the same question in a different context, e.g., the message “please continue” might match a cached response from an earlier reply (default: `15`).
 If a message loads a cached response unexpectedly, you can reduce the cache expiration, clear the history, or just send the query again with extra characters that make it unique.
 - `cache_min_words`: Minimum words in input text required before response is cached.
 Short phrases are less unique, and are more likely to load cached responses from a different context (default: `3`).
 - `default_action`: The action to run when hitting return *after* receiving a response. (options: `open`, `insert`, `quicklook`, `alert`, `copy`, `largetype`; default: `open`).